FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/multiplicative_LSTM_for_sequence_based_recos.md

 then the number of all possible states at timestep $t$ will be much larger for an mLSTM compared to an LSTM.
 Therefore, the tree of an mLSTM will be much wider and consequently more flexible to represent different probability distributions according to the paper.
-The paper focuses only on NLP tasks but since surprising inputs are also a concern in sequential recommender systems, the self-evident idea is to evaluate if mLSTMs excel in recommender tasks.
+The paper focuses only on NLP tasks but since surprising inputs are also a concern in sequential recommender systems, the self-evident idea is to evaluate if mLSTMs also excel in recommender tasks.

 ## Implementation